espm-157/website/_sources/reading/01-github-jupyter.md

 JupyterHub, JupyterLab, and Jupyter Notebooks -- the Jupyter ecosystem is a rich and changing landscape, which can often be confusing!
 A JupyterHub (such as ours, <https://nature.datahub.berkeley.edu>, sometimes refered to at Berkeley as a DataHub) can serve many users with individual instances of the JupyterLab (a web-based [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment)), which can in turn allow a user to work with many Jupyter Notebooks (and many other file formats and interfaces, including RStudio and the open-source Visual Studio Code Server).
 Jupyter Notebooks are individual files (previously known as ipython notebooks, and still indicated with `ipynb` extension), a JSON-based serialization combining code, code outputs, and markdown text.
 These notebooks are used throughout the data science community in industry and academia, and can be used not only in a JupyterLab IDE but in a wide variety of IDEs that have shamelessly copied it, including Google Colab, Microsoft VSCode, and Amazon SageMaker.

-### GitHub + Jupyterhub
+### Initial setup

+**Authentication**

+There's a few one-time setup steps we need to work with Git and GitHub from Jupyterhub.
+First, in order to access _private_ repositories, we need a way for our JupyterHub instance to authenticate our identity when trying to access our private stuff on GitHub, or when trying to share (write) stuff to our GitHub account.
+For security purposes, we will use a token-based authentication process to authenticate with GitHub.

-Try to `clone` a our "authentication" repo, <https://github.com/espm-157-f24/auth> into your Jupyterhub using the Clone Repository button from the Git menu (left side).
+Try to `clone` our "authentication" repo, <https://github.com/espm-157-f24/auth> into your Jupyterhub using the Clone Repository button from the Git menu (left side).
 (We will review this together in class).

 ![](/_static/img/git-clone.png)